richeyslr/200714-html-forms-ic/README.md

 - Email and password fields should be required
 - City options for dropdown are : Memphis, Nashville, Knoxville
 - Do not include link next to submit button

+When the user submits the form, write the values they entered to the bottom of the html page.